HFI Research Macro Theme - Inflation Is Coming

 Copper (Monthly)

-3. Relative Outperformance Observed in Cyclical Vs Quality
+3. Relative Outperformance Observed in Cyclical Vs. Quality

-Industrials (NYSEARCA:RGI) vs Healthcare (NYSEARCA:RYH) (Monthly Ratio)
+Industrials (NYSEARCA:RGI) vs. Healthcare (NYSEARCA:RYH) (Monthly Ratio)

-Energy vs Consumer Discretionary (NYSEARCA:RCD) (Monthly Ratio)
+Energy vs. Consumer Discretionary (NYSEARCA:RCD) (Monthly Ratio)

 In conclusion, we believe one of the most dominant trends we see over the next several years revolve around the keyword "inflation."
-Multiple market indicators are pointing to the trend developing, and our fundamental view on oil (NYSEARCA:USO) is also aligned with this thesis.
+Multiple market indicators are pointing to the trend developing and our fundamental view on oil (NYSEARCA:USO) is also aligned with this thesis.
 As the global market approaches the inflection point of rising inflation, we expect to see commodities and cyclicals to outperform over the other sectors.
 Namely, our energy holdings should continue to outperform the benchmark as oil and natural gas (NYSEARCA:UNG) prices rise.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.